ruthran-c/ruthran-c.github.io/_posts/viz/2024-02-27-multilayer-maps.md

 **DZV - Dynamic Zone Visibility**.
 The Borough map should be displayed when:
  - any point on the final map (NTA map) is selected, or
- - when any point outside one of the maps is selected.
+ - any area outside one of the maps is selected.
 ```
 (
     [Borough Parameter] = ''